 My mom and I enjoyed this for lunch awhile back.
 My mom was sort of lukewarm to the idea and said she would probably only eat a small portion.
 Well, it didn’t take long for the entire half on her plate to disappear!

-Bake the squash halves with a little olive oil, salt, and pepper, placing them cut side down on a baking sheet for 35 to 40 minutes.
+The first step is to bake the squash halves with a little olive oil, salt, and pepper, placing them cut side down on a baking sheet for 35 to 40 minutes.
+If you’ve never cooked this type of squash, we have a post detailing how to make spaghetti squash.
 In the meantime, enjoy a cup of coffee and snack on a few of these olive oil roasted almonds.

 When the spaghetti squash halves are fork tender, take them out of the oven, flip them over, and loosen up the strands with a fork.

-Mix some lightly sauteed spinach leaves with the strands, pizza sauce, a good sprinkling of mozzarella cheese, and top them with sliced green pepper, mushrooms, and onions.
+Mix some lightly sautéed spinach leaves with the strands, pizza sauce, a good sprinkling of mozzarella cheese, and top it all with sliced green pepper, mushrooms, and onions.